Nibana Guidelines for intimate interactions between team members and participants

-If you think it’s probably OK, but some doubt in you exists, we ask you to check in with two fellow team members to discuss the situation.
-Make sure you choose team members that aren’t too close to you and can be objective.
+If you think it’s probably OK, but some doubt in you exists, we ask you to check in with two fellow participants to discuss the situation.
+Make sure you choose people that aren’t too close to you and can be objective.
 Explain the situation, your intentions, your doubts and what you’ve done so far to check if this is OK.
 Be open to sharp questions from their end and consider their input in your judgement of the situation.

 Support during or after the festival

 Had an experience you want to reflect on or need help with?
 Have questions about consent?
 At Nibana there are various ways to reach out for support.
 Please use them if you feel you could benefit from it.
-There’s a Light Team that always offers a listening ear without judgement (fully confidential).
-There’s a daily Q&A in the center camp.
-And always feel free to reach out to any team member.
+There’s an emotional support team that always offers a listening ear without judgement (fully confidential) and you can always reach out to a coordinator.

 You may adapt and share this document

 Spreading awareness about consent is important to us.
 We hope that these guidelines help more people than just those that are attending the festival.
 Therefore, you have permission to adapt and share this document to use in your own community, under the Attribution-ShareAlike 4.0 International Creative Commons licence:

 Attribution: You must give appropriate credit to Nibana Festival, provide a link to the version of this document on the Nibana Festival website and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

 ShareAlike: If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.